tdkehoe/Learn-To-Code-By-Breaking-Stuff/Firebase.md

 An important distinction is made in Firebase between arrays and objects.
 Different services are used--```$firebaseArray``` vs. ```$firebaseObject```--with different methods.
 The INDEX page obviously accesses an array--all of our movies.
 The SHOW page accesses a an object, a single movie.
 Which service do we use?

 We can use either the ```$firebaseArray``` service or the ```$firebaseObject``` service.
-Perhaps it's possible to use both services in one controller but I haven't figured out how to do that.
-A better practice is to use one service or the other.
-Most functions can be set up for either service.
+It's possible to use both services in one controller but most functions can be set up for either service so you should only need one service or the other in a controller.

 #### $firebaseArray